micahgodbolt/micahgodbolt.com/src/about.md

 # About Micah Godbolt

-I'm a Front-end Architect, author, speaker, trainer, blogger and developer from the Seattle area.
+I'm a Front-end Architect, author, speaker, trainer, blogger and developer from the Portland area.
 If you are interested in having me speak at your conference, write for your publication, put on a training session or consult on your next project, check out the links below and drop me a line.

 ## Contact Me